dreamer2005/widevine-L1/README.md

-For anyone interested in high quality L1 keyboxes/cdms
+For anyone interested in high-quality L1 keyboxes/CDMs:

-We sell single and bulk keyboxes (thousands) for UHD TV L1s from different manufactors
+We sell single units and bulk keyboxes (thousands) for UHD TV L1 from different manufacturers.

-This solution is the best for IPTV and WEB-DL bussiness
+This solution is ideal for IPTV and WEB-DL businesses.

-Contact me @Semon06 in telegram, For any questions
+Contact me on Telegram at @Semon06 with any questions.

-Payment Methods are limited to paypal, wise, cryptocurrency
+Payment methods are limited to PayPal, Wise, and cryptocurrency.